-Attendant Services are consumer-directed physical assistance with routine activities of daily living which a person with physical disabilities cannot perform because of the limitations or impairments resulting from a permanent physical disability.
-This assistance is provided by another person, an attendant.
-The consumer takes responsibility for the decisions and training involved in his/her own assistance.
+Attendant Services can be defined as physical assistance, by a trained attendant, with those activities of daily living which one cannot perform because of the limitations or impairments resulting from a permanent physical disability.
+Consumers take responsibility for the decisions and training involved in their own assistance.

-Attendant services include bathing and washing, personal grooming and hygiene, dressing/undressing, toileting, transferring and positioning, meal preparation, assistance with eating, essential communications, etc.
+Attendant services include bathing and washing, personal grooming and hygiene, dressing/undressing, toileting, transferring and positioning, meal preparation, assistance with eating, essential communications, light housekeeping, nurturing assistance.

 Attendant Services do NOT include: professional services such as nursing care, physiotherapy, occupational therapy or physician services; respite care; supervision; “care” or taking responsibility for the person with a disability.

 Attendant services developed with the growth of the Independent Living Movement in the 1960s and are based on the Independent Living model of service rather than the medical/rehabilitation or charity models of service.
 The movement began in Berkeley with a group of students with disabilities at the University of California.
 The Independent Living Movement quickly spread throughout the United States and Canada.

 Attendant services evolved out of the desire and the need of persons with disabilities to lead independent lives.
 They are a unique form of service which enables people with disabilities to live in the community.
 Before the advent of attendant services, most people with physical disabilities would have remained in chronic care hospitals, lived in institutions, or been cared for by family members long after the age when most non-disabled people would choose to live independently.

 To be eligible for attendant services, applicants must: